Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

           })
           .timeout(timeRemaining(), () => {
               Deployer.publish()
               // 3.
 1. c.
-For each proposal, after it deadline is reached, depending on the votes:
+For each proposal, after its deadline is reached, depending on the votes:
               if (checkStatus(upvote, downvote) == PASSED) {
                   // - It either becomes a bounty and the balance of the contract sent to the proposer or Proposals.log(state.pad('passed'), id)